dinith95/CodingBook/cloud/azure/azure_concepts.md

 service by azure
  - azure analytics services

+ > diagnistic analysis
+ shows the reason behind an event or outcome . answers the question **why it is happening ?**

  > predictive analysis

  using  existing data and algorithems to identify what will be the outcomes in the future ? .